phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 The first feature is the fundamental frequency variation spectrum (FFV) [@laskowski2008fundamental], which is a representation of changes in the fundamental frequency over time, giving a more accurate view of the pitch progression than the single-dimensional pitch value which can be very noisy.
 This feature has seven dimensions in the default configuration given by the Janus Recognition Toolkit.

-Other features we tried include the Mel-frequency cepstral coefficients (MFCC) with 20 dimensions \[ref\] and a set of bottleneck features trained on phoneme recognition using a feed forward network\[ref\].
+Other features we tried include the Mel-frequency cepstral coefficients (MFCC) with 20 dimensions \[ref\] and a set of bottleneck features trained on phoneme recognition using a feed forward network, which is used for speech recognition at the Interactive Systems Lab \[ref\].

 Because our training data set is limited, we easily run into overfitting problems with a large input feature dimension.